-The course is six weeks in length and is taught in an entirely online, distance learning format, with both asynchronous and synchronous portions.
+The course is six weeks in length and is taught in an entirely online, distant learning format, with both asynchronous and synchronous portions.
 No campus visits are required.
-Depending upon enrollment, we anticipate offering 1 time each week that you can interact with instructors and classmates via WebEx.
+Depending upon enrollment, we anticipate offering 1 time each week that you can interact with instructors and classmates via webconference software.

 This course may be taken as part of the Environmental Communications Certificate program.
 Please note this a non-credit, non-degree course.